msuchane/bugzilla_query/README.md

 Access bugs on a remote Bugzilla instance.

-**WARNING**: This crate is in early stages of development.
-The interface will change, and it might not work at all in your environment.

 ## Description

 The `bugzilla_query` crate is a Rust library that can query a Bugzilla instance using its REST API.
 It returns a strongly typed representation of the requested bugs.